-Paul, Weiss, Rifkind, Wharton & Garrison LLP 2001 K Street, NW Washington, DC 20006-1047
+Paul, Weiss, Rifkind, Wharton & Garrison LLP 2001 K Street, NW Washington, DC 20006-1047 Attn: Karen Dunn; Liza Velazquez KDunn@paulweiss.com; LVelazquez@paulweiss.com

-Attn: Karen Dunn; Liza Velazquez KDunn@paulweiss.com; LVelazquez@paulweiss.com
+(g) Severability.
+The parties hereto intend that the validity and enforceability of any provision of this Agreement shall not affect or render invalid any other provision of this Agreement.

-- (g) Severability.
-The parties hereto intend that the validity and enforceability of any provision of this Agreement shall not affect or render invalid any other provision of this Agreement. - (h) Disputes.
+(h) Disputes.
 Any dispute or controversy arising under, out of, or in connection with this Agreement, other than claims for interim, emergency or provisional equitable relief (including specific performance or injunctive relief) with respect to the covenants under Section 4 of this Agreement, shall be finally determined and settled by binding arbitration in Deerfield Illinois, in accordance with the rules and procedures of the American Arbitration Association, and judgment upon the award may be entered in any court having jurisdiction thereof.
 The arbitration shall be conducted by a panel of three arbitrators in a tripartite arbitration.
 The Employer and the Employee shall each name one arbitrator who shall be neutral and independent of the appointing party.
 The parties shall agree on, or, in the absence of agreement, the two chosen arbitrators shall designate, a third arbitrator, who shall serve as the chairperson of the arbitration panel.
-Unless the parties agree otherwise in writing, any arbitration proceeding shall be conducted in such manner so as to be concluded within 60 days after the commencement of the arbitration.
+Unless the parties agree otherwise in writing, any arbitration.
 Any and all decisions by the panel of arbitrators shall be accompanied by a written decision.
 Any claims under this paragraph that are not determined by the panel of arbitrators shall be heard in the state or federal courts in Cook County, Illinois.